Previous • 1 • 2 3 • Guitar@LCC

 - Wash your hands before playing.
 Dirt and oil will clog and corrode the strings and diminish considerably the sound and life of your strings.

 - Handle the guitar only by the neck.
-Squeezing the top and body will damage the delicate soundboard bracing.
+Squeezing the top and body may damage delicate soundboard bracing.

-- Wipe your guitar off with a micro fiber or soft cotton cloth after playing.
+- Wipe your guitar off with a soft cotton or mircofiber cloth after playing.
 Clean and polish your guitar occasionally with a light polish such as Martin Guitar Polish.
-Avoid heavy paste waxes as they eventually build up into a thick, vibration muffling coating.
+Avoid paste waxes as they build up into a thick, vibration muffling coating.

 - Check preamp batteries monthly.
-A leaking battery can quickly destroy battery contacts and circuit boards.
+A leaking battery will quickly destroy battery contacts and circuit boards.
 Never leave a battery in a guitar when being stored for extended periods.

-Finally, change your strings periodically.
-While old dead strings won't harm your guitar, worn strings reduce your enjoyment factor, are out of tune and make the most expensive tone laden instrument sound like it was made from cactus wood and cardboard.
+Finally, change strings periodically.
+While old dead strings won't harm your guitar, they will reduce your enjoyment factor, have poor intonation and make the most expensive tone laden instrument sound like it was made from cactus wood and cardboard.